uvastatlab/blog/README.md

-## Start and work on a new bog post
+## Start and work on a new blog post

 - Before starting make sure your fork is in sync with original repo
     * `git pull upstream master`